Islamic Revolutionary Court: Revolution

 The revolutionary courts were created shortly after the overthrow of the monarchy and the arrival of Ayatollah Ruhollah Khomeini in Iran.
-The general goal of the court is thought to have been to seek vengeance against officials of Shah's regime (particularly SAVAK) – as many revolutionaries had lost friends and family members at the hands of the government – and to eliminate military and civilian leaders who might foment a counter-revolution against Islamic rule.
+The general goal of the court is thought to have been to seek vengeance against officials of Shah's regime and to eliminate military and civilian leaders who could try to overthrow the new Islamic government.

 The first tribunal was convened secretly in Refah School in southern Tehran where Khomeini had set up his headquarters.
 The first four death sentences were issued by Hojjat al-Islam Sadegh Khalkhali, approved by Khomeini, and carried out in the early hours of February 16, 1979.
-By early November, 550 people – mostly military and SAVAK – had been sent to the firing squads by revolutionary tribunals.
+By early November, 550 people – mostly high ranking officials of Pahlavi and military commanders or ranks and some members of SAVAK – had been sent to the firing squads by revolutionary tribunals.
 Revolutionary Tribunals were set up in the major towns, with two courts in the capital of Tehran – one each in the prisons of Qasr and Evin, and one traveling tribunal for Sadegh Khalkhali who was known for handing out many death sentences.
 The courts presiding judges were clerics appointed by Khomeini himself.